 Employees in the construction industry understand the serious nature of their work and realize the risks involved, but this does not mean workers don’t have rights.
 If you are a construction worker who has suffered serious injuries on the job or a family member of a construction worker who was killed in a scaffold accident, crane accident, or other construction site injury, you have rights that can be protected.

-Types of Construction Site Injury Cases Our Lawyers Handle
+Types of Construction Site Injury Cases Our New York, NY Lawyers Handle